antony-gilo/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 _script that encodes and decodes text using the rot13 encryption.
 Assume ASCII_
 ---
 18. 101-odd </br>
-_ script that prints every other line from the input_
+_script that prints every other line from the input_
 ---
-19.
+19. 102-water_and_stir </br>
+_script that adds the two numbers stored in the environment variables WATER and STIR and prints the result_